 You’ll have to shop around a bit to see which airport is cheaper to fly into and out of for your travel days.

 On your return to the U.S. you’ll go through U.S. customs and immigration in Ireland.
-To be comfortable figure this will add a up to 30 minutes to how long it takes to get from curb to gate (though we were through in ten minutes).
+To be comfortable, add in additional 30 minutes to the time it will take to get from curb to gate.
+We were through in ten minutes, but you never know when you might catch a day when flights are crowded and they’re understaffed, especially with all the budget cuts happening in Washington, DC.

 Getting To And From Dublin Airport

-Tip: Lyft doesn’t operate in Ireland and Uber can only hire licensed taxi drivers.
-It functions as a cab-hailing app and you’ll pay the same rates as you would hailing a on the street or having your hotel call one for you.
+Lyft doesn’t operate in Ireland and Uber can only hire licensed taxi drivers.
+It functions as a cab-hailing app and you’ll pay the same rates as you would hailing a taxi the street or having your hotel call one for you.

 Renting a car in Dublin

-I wanted to pick up our rental car in town on the day we were heading to Killarney.
-I thought it would be wise to have a couple of days to shake off our jet lag before we had drive an unfamiliar car, possibly with a manual transmission, in an unfamiliar place, while driving on the opposite side of the road.
+I wanted to pick up our rental car in town on the day we were left town to drive to Killarney.
+This would give us a couple of days to shake off our jet lag before we had to drive an unfamiliar car, possibly with a manual transmission, in an unfamiliar place, on the opposite side of the road from the U.S.

-I researched car rental rates extensively using Kayak, and I changed my reservation 3 or 4 times as I found better deals.
+I researched car rental rates extensively using Expedia, and I changed my reservation three or four times as I found better deals.

-Keep in mind roads in Ireland are often narrow, as are parking spaces in garages and lots.
-Opt for the smallest car that can comfortably hold you and your stuff to decrease the odds of bringing it back with a small dent.
+Keep in mind, roads in Ireland are often narrow, as are parking spaces in garages and lots.
+Opt for the smallest car that can comfortably hold you and your stuff to decrease the odds of bringing it back with dents or scratches.

-Your rental rate is likely to be higher if you want an automatic transmission or if you plan to pick up and drop off in different places.
-At the rental counter the clerk was asking customers if they plan to drive into Northern Ireland.
+Your rental will likely cost more if you want an automatic transmission or if you plan to pick up and drop off in different places.
+At the rental counter, the clerk was asking customers if they planned to drive into Northern Ireland.
 So that might incur a surcharge, too.

-Despite all of this, with some hunting I managed to find an in-town rental— with an automatic transmission — for less than an airport pick-up would be.
-With gas prices high last summer it actually made sense for us to pay the fee to bring the car back empty and we did.
+Despite wanting to do all three of these things, I managed to find an in-town rental at a reasonable rate.
+With gas prices high during the summer we were there, it made sense for us to pay the fee to bring the car back empty and we did.
+This also saved us the trouble of finding a gas station around Belfast’s airport.

 Time & Weather in Dublin